lightninglabs/chantools/README.md

   Another reason might be that the peer is a CLN node with a specific version that doesn't react to force close requests normally.
-You can use the [`chantools triggerforceclose` command](doc/chantools_triggerforceclose.md) in that case (ONLY works with CLN peers of a certain version).
+You can use the [`chantools triggerforceclose` command](doc/chantools_triggerforceclose.md) in that case (should work with CLN peers of a certain version that don't respond to normal force close requests).

 ## What should I NEVER do?